decioferreira/bootstrap-generators/README.md

   `gem 'bootstrap-generators'`

-By default Bootstrap Generators comes with SimpleForm.
-So for this you have to include also on your Gemfile:
+By default Bootstrap Generators requires SimpleForm.
+Add the dependency on your Gemfile:

   `gem 'simple_form', '~> 1.5'`